niolabs/docs/docs/blocks/properties/README.md

 ## Expressions

 Expressions are used to dynamically define properties.
 Many property types can accept expressions.
 Expressions are found inside the double curly braces.
 In the _Dynamic Fields_ block configuration shown above, you can see example expressions in the Attribute Value inputs.
-Learn more about how to create expressions in [{{ book.product }} Expressions](./expressions.md).
+Learn more about how to create expressions in [nio Expressions](./expressions.md).

 ## Environment Variables

-Another syntax that {{ book.product }} uses in property configuration is the double-square-bracket notation for an [environment variable](/service-design-patterns/environment-variables.md).
+Another syntax that nio uses in property configuration is the double-square-bracket notation for an [environment variable](/service-design-patterns/environment-variables.md).

 `[[YOUR_ENV_VAR]]`